jborichevskiy/up-and-to-the-right/content/books.md

 Alone Together: Why We Expect More from Technology and Less from Each Other | Sherry Turkle Amusing Ourselves to Death | Neil Postman
-Nothing Is True and Everything Is Possible | Peter Pomerantsev The Master Switch | Tim Wu
+Nothing Is True and Everything Is Possible | Peter Pomerantsev Master Switch, The | Tim Wu

 | Behavioral Economics | |
 | ---- | ---- |